OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs

+At first glance, the Kp profile seems a particularly poor match but this is largely a timing issue.
+The maximum Kp, which occurs at the shock, matches the peak in the observed values.
+We also see an increae in Kp toward the back of the flux rope, which matches an increase in Kp at the back of the MO.

+These figures contain many details that may not be necessary for routine forecasting, but the allow us to see the full profiles instead of reducing time-variations to single values.
+This can show important factors such as CME 1 only briefly having a value near the most negative $B_z$, as opposed to a extended duration due to the rotation in the flux rope magnetic field.
+They also allow us to examine individual cases and better understand some of the outliers, such as for CME 1, the very short case with high $B$ and low $v$ or the late arrivals with sharp jumps in $B$, which occur when the impact occurs at angle that causes the satellite to exit through the flanks.
+While the variation for CME 2 is less extreme, we still find cases that have shorter duration and very weak magnetic field strength.

-The next figures correspond to FIDO results for the synthetic in situ magnetic and velocity profiles.
-Fig. \ref{hist}(b) shows histograms of various parameters, analogous to the ANTEATR results in Fig. \ref{hist}(a) but for a more accurate simulation of the CME-satellite interaction and including the CME-driven sheath.
+As an alternative to the more detailed profiles, Fig. \ref{hist}(b) and (d) show histograms of various parameters, analogous to the ANTEATR results in Fig. \ref{hist}(a) but for a more accurate simulation of the CME-satellite interaction and including the CME-driven sheath.
 Where possible, we include analogous properties in the same location in both figures, but not all panels are directly comparable.